rehierl/node-tree-outliner/3-basic-design/3-5-1-associations.md

 <!-- ======================================================================= -->
 # Design (6) - associating nodes

-The following statements clarify the first practical (i.e. implementation specific) implication that results from the formal definition of what a subsection is.
+The following content is intended to clarify practical, implementation specific implications that result from the formal definitions.

 <!-- ======================================================================= -->
 ## associate with one section only

+The following content is intended to clarify that, in accordance with the formal associations, any node can be associated with one section only.

 **CLARIFICATION**
 Each node can be associated with one section only, if (and only if) the node can also be understood to be (implicitly) associated with all ancestors of that section.

-Consequently, these implicit associations are used to condense the amount of strict associations (i.e. section references) into a single reference per node.
+Consequently, these implicit associations are used to condense the amount of associations required into a single reference per node.
+Such a reference is considered to be an explicit or strict (as in direct) association.

 Note that the only reason, why a node can be associated with a single section, is that the multiple associations of a node, which would be required by the